wshaman/migrate/README.md

 * Use Time as a migration ID
 * Keep all he migration applied in a table, not the last one
 * Keep migrations in go files to be available everywhere

+Take a look at `example` folder to get usage example